nasaharvest/togo-crop-mask/README.md

 If you find this code useful, please cite the following paper:

 Hannah Kerner, Gabriel Tseng, Inbal Becker-Reshef, Catherine Nakalembe, Brian Barker, Blake Munshell, Madhava Paliyam, and Mehdi Hosseini.
 2020.
 Rapid Response Crop Maps in Data Sparse Regions.
-In review for KDD ’20: ACMSIGKDD Conference on Knowledge Discovery and Data Mining Workshops, August 22–27, 2020, San Diego, CA.
+KDD ’20: ACMSIGKDD Conference on Knowledge Discovery and Data Mining Workshops, August 22–27, 2020, San Diego, CA.

 The hand-labeled training and test data used in the above paper can be found at: https://doi.org/10.5281/zenodo.3836629